0x8e5afe/pwnsheet/README.md

 ## 🎯 What is Pwnsheet?

 A smart, interactive cheatsheet designed to streamline penetration testing assessments.
-Pwnsheet transforms static markdown checklists into a dynamic, browser-based workspace with intelligent parameter management and progress tracking.
+Pwnsheet transforms static markdown notes into a dynamic, browser-based workspace with intelligent parameter management and progress tracking.

 ![Pwnsheet Screenshot](assets/screenshot.png)